fordsfords/vti-market-status/README.md

 3. Click "Run workflow" → "Run workflow"
 4. Wait ~30 seconds for it to complete
 5. A new `gh-pages` branch will be created with just `index.html`
-6. Visit your GitHub Pages URL to see the status page

 **Note:** The workflow only touches the `gh-pages` branch.
 Your `main` branch stays clean with just source code - no daily commits cluttering your history.

+### 6. Enable GitHub Pages

+Now that the `gh-pages` branch exists, you can enable GitHub Pages:

+1. Go to Settings → Pages (left sidebar)
+2. Under "Source", select "Deploy from a branch"
+3. Under "Branch", select `gh-pages` and folder `/` (root)
+4. Click "Save"
+5. Wait a few minutes, then refresh - you'll see your site URL
+6. Visit your GitHub Pages URL to see the status page

-### 6. Verify Automatic Updates
+### 7. Verify Automatic Updates

 The workflow runs automatically daily at 06:00 UTC (1am EST / 2am EDT).
 You can verify by:
 - Checking the Actions tab for scheduled runs